I come from a family of immigrants. The American way, I guess.

 Day in and day out, my grandfather would be out there, sunrise to sunset, planting, cultivating, harvesting.
 And I joined him a lot of the times, sitting next to him on the dual stools he brought out whenever I was over, cutting (and chewing) sugar cane and schucking gungo peas out of pods (I found out much later gungo peas are called pigeon peas in America) for my grandmother to cook that weekend in a huge pot of rice and coconut milk for our weekly Sunday dinners.

-As a result, I always associated my grandfather with nature—with the natural—and nature with him.
+As a result, I always associated my grandfather with nature—with the natural—and vice versa.
 The smell of grass, dirt, that long-standing sweat that seeps into worn-out clothes and gives it this musky scent that never really leaves, no matter how many times you wash them, no matter how faded they get.
 His callused hands, wide and firm.
 The feel of his beard, always prickly by the end of the day so when he rubbed his chin on my cheek during a hug it felt like light sandpaper on my skin, tickling and scratching at the same time.

 To me that was all Grandpa, all the time.